 Cixi's Reversal of Policy (1900–1908)

 After this, the Empress Dowager made a remarkable reversal of policy.
 She started to invite foreigners to visit her in the Forbidden City, and she sent high officials to tour Japan and Europe to learn how to implement reform.
 She promoted a reformer named Yuan Shikai who became president after she died.
 In 1905, she abolished the Imperial Examination that was an important for selecting Confucian scholars to be officials in the Empire.

-She died in 1908 one day after the Guangxu Emperor died.
+She died in 1908 one day after the Guangxu Emperor died, on November 15, 1908.
 Recently, tests on his remains showed that he had consumed a large amount of arsenic.
 People suspect that Cixi poisoned him, but no one knows for sure.
 On the day he died, a two year old boy named Puyi was named the new emperor.
 She died the next day.
 Some people suspect she was poisoned as well.

 After she died, a man named Blackhouse who lived in Beijing wrote books about her life.
 His books and much false information that he gave to a newspaper correspondent colored the public's perception of Cixi for decades.
 Historians now believe that much of what he said about her was false.

 Learn More About Cixi and Imperial Life in China